Electrical and Computer Engineering - Master of Engineering, Master of Science

 Introduction

-Students select either the research (thesis) or course intensive (non-thesis) option.
-Requirements include courses in electrical/computer engineering, elective courses, and a research-based thesis (research option) or a research project (course intensive option).
-For the thesis and the research project, students work with a faculty adviser on a research problem.
+Requirements include courses in electrical/computer engineering, elective courses, and a research-based thesis.
+The students work with a faculty adviser on a research problem of mutual interest.

 Admission and Application Requirements